Faculty of Arts

 English Major

-A minimum of thirty credits numbered ENGL 3000 and above must be taken.
-A maximum of three of the thirty credits can be Creative Writing Courses.
-A maximum of six credits of Service Learning may be applied to the Major in English.
-A maximum of three of the thirty credits can be from the following: PHIL 3750 and JOUR 4310.
+A minimum of 30 credits at the 3000- and 4000-level must be taken.
+A maximum of three of the 30 credits can be creative writing courses.
+A maximum of six credits of Service Learning may be applied to the major in English.
+A maximum of three of the 30 credits can be from the following: PHIL 3750 and JOUR 4310.

 Service learning